Ennion

 Ennion was one of the most prominent glassworkers of Ancient Rome, active from about 1 to 50 CE.
 He is famous for being the first known maker of decorated mold-blown glass, and for the exquisite quality of his work.

 Ennion branded his work by signing them.

 His works of art in glass (various vessels) were traded throughout the Mediterranean and were in great demand among the wealthy Romans.
 To date, only about fifty specimens have been preserved, which were found at various archeological sites from Spain to Israel.

 Biography

-Ennion probably lived and worked in the city of Sidon, in the province of Roman Syria (today's Lebanon).
+Ennion probably lived and worked in the city of Sidon, in the province of Roman Syria.
 Although his name was Semitic in origin, he signed his work in Greek, the lingua franca of the eastern Mediterranean in his time.
 He is thought to have been a Phoenician, and some scholars believe that later in life, with growing fame and demand, he moved to the north Italian city of Aquileia, closer to Rome and its markets.